scallop-io/sui-scallop-sdk/README.md

 - **ScallopBuilder**: Used for more detailed organization of the lending protocol's transaction blocks.
 You can build your own transaction combinations according to your needs by this model.

 - **ScallopUtils**: Used to encapsulate some useful methods that will be used when interacting with the scallop contract.

+- **ScallopIndexer**: It is used to query the on-chain index data through the SDK API.
+It is mainly used in query instances, effectively reducing the number of RPC requests..

 ## Pre-requisites